abhiTronix/raspberry-pi-cross-compilers/build-scripts/CI/README.md

 **Copyright © 2020 abhiTronix**

-This Project source-code and its precompiled binaries are licensed under the [**GPLv3**](https://github.com/abhiTronix/raspberry-pi-cross-compilers/blob/master/LICENSE) license.
+This Project source-code and its precompiled binaries are released under the [**GPLv3**](https://github.com/abhiTronix/raspberry-pi-cross-compilers/blob/master/LICENSE) license.